The localization of orthogonal calculus with respect to homology: Bousfield classes

-\begin{thm} Let $S$ and $S'$ be sets of maps of based spaces.
-The class of $S$-local spaces agrees with the class of $S'$ local spaces if and only if for every orthogonal functor $F$, the $S$-local Weiss tower of $F$ is levelwise weakly equivalent to the $S'$-local Weiss tower of $F$. \end{thm} \begin{proof} If the class of $S$-local spaces agrees with the class of $S'$-local spaces, then the localization functors $L_S$ and $L_{S'}$ agree on the level of spaces and hence on the level of orthogonal functors.
+\begin{thm} Let $S$ and $S'$ be sets of maps in $\es{C}$.
+The class of $S$-local objects agrees with the class of $S'$ local objects if and only if for every orthogonal functor $F$, the $S$-local Weiss tower of $F$ is objectwise weakly equivalent to the $S'$-local Weiss tower of $F$. \end{thm} \begin{proof} If the class of $S$-local objects agrees with the class of $S'$-local objects, then the localization functors $L_S$ and $L_{S'}$ agree on $\es{C}$ and hence on the level of orthogonal functors.
 In particular, for every orthogonal functor $F$, the canonical map\footnote{This map is induced from the $S$-local objects being contained in the $S'$-local objects.
-We could also use the canonical $L_{S'}F \to L_{S}F$ since the $S$-local objects also contained the ${S'}$-local objects.} $L_S F \to L_{S'}F$ is a levelwise weak equivalence.
-Now, consider the commutative diagram
+We could also use the canonical $L_{S'}F \to L_{S}F$ since the $S$-local objects also contained the ${S'}$-local objects.}